Trestles User Guide: Storage Overview

 Lustre Project Space

 The default allocation is 500 GB of Project Storage to be shared among all users of a project.
-Projects that require more than 500 GB of Project Storage must request additional space by sending an email to email@example.com.
-This e-mail from the project PI should provide a 500 words-or-less justification that includes:
+Projects that require more than 500 GB of Project Storage must request additional space via the XSEDE POPS system in the form of a storage allocation request (for new allocations) or supplement (for existing allocations).

 Lustre Scratch Space

-Local SSD Scratch Space
+SSD Scratch Space

 For moving larger files onto/off of Trestles, users are encouraged to make use of the free service Globus Online or the command line tool gridftp — a high-performance, secure, reliable data transfer protocol optimized for high-bandwidth, wide-area networks.

 To transfer data to Trestles:

-globus-url-copy -cd -p 8 -stripe -vb file:///path/to/file gsiftp://trestles-dm1.sdsc.edu/oasis/projects/nsf/<allocation>/<user>/
+globus-url-copy -cd -p 8 -stripe -vb gsiftp://gridftp.stampede.tacc.utexas.edu/work/02255/<user>/mydata.tar.gz gsiftp://trestles-dm.sdsc.edu/oasis/projects/nsf/<allocation>/<user>/

 where the options

-- -cd: create destination directory if needed.
+- -cd: create destination directory if needed

-- -p 8: specify the number of parallel data connections to 8.
+- -p 8: specify the number of parallel data connections to 8

-- -stripe: enable striping.
+- -stripe: enable striping

-- -vb: during the transfer, display the number of bytes transferred and the transfer rate.
+- -vb: during the transfer, display the number of bytes transferred and the transfer rate

-- gsiftp://trestles-dm1.sdsc.edu/oasis/projects/nsf/: the destination file or directory on Trestles.
+- gsiftp://trestles-dm.sdsc.edu/oasis/projects/nsf/: the destination file or directory on Trestles